apeskinian/p4_watch-o-tron/README.md

     - #### Typical Watch Display

         Each watch has its own card which displays the information added by the user.
-An image (placeholder if no image uploaded) is the main focus of each card with the particular watch details underneath.
+An image is the main focus of each card with the particular watch details underneath (if no image is provided, a placeholder is used).
 Complications are shown as icons with them in prominent black if the watch has it and a faded grey if not.
 A curious user may notice something about some of these icons...

         | Typical watch with uploaded image | Typical watch with placeholder |
         | :---: | :---: |